gabeg805/Stream-3D-Printer-Camera/README.md

 # Stream your 3D printer camera

-Here's the most plug-n-play way I can think of to:
+This script is the most plug-n-play way I can think of to:

 1. Stream video from the camera pointed at your 3D printer
 2. Send a snapshot to **Prusa Connect** if motion is detected